 When structures containing references as data components are copied, a decision is made on whether the references are copied (shallow copy) or, whether the objects designated by the references are copied and a reference to the newly created object is used as the component value of the copied structure (deep copy).
 Almost all languages define structure-copying operations as shallow copies, i.e. the copied structure references the same object.
 Deep copying is algorithmically more challenging, since no object shall be copied twice although it can be reachable by multiple paths within the graph spanned by the references.
 Further, deep copying can be expensive in time and memory consumption.
 If, however, a shallow copy is made where a deep copy was needed, serious aliasing problems can arise in the objects that are part of the graphs spanned by the copied references.
 Subsequent modification of such an object is visible via both the old and the new structure.

-An identical problem arises when array indices are stored as component values (in lieu of pointers or references) and used to access objects in an array outside the copied data structure.
+An identical problem arises when ”rray’indices are stored as component values (in lieu of pointers or references) and used to access objects in an array outside the copied data structure.

 Related coding guidelines

-JSF AV[30] Rules: 76, 77, 80
+JSF AV[32] Rules: 76, 77, 80